panda-with-issues/fabulous-lady/README.md

 - `!adunata` (translates to *gather*)

-  Begins a new round.
+  Begin a new round.
 The person who gave the command will be the Fabolous Lady for that turn and will be the only user able to use the `!occhiataccia` command.

 - `!ispirami`: (translates to *inspire me*)